 The WAY Production Team

-“Wisdom Accelerator for Youth” (WAY) was conceived by Marcelo Garcia (founder of BroadLights.org) based on his personal family experience and on professional community building skills acquired through the well established CryptoExplorers.org event series, which he also co-founded.
+“Wisdom Accelerator for Youth” (WAY) was conceived by Marcelo Garcia (founder of BroadLights.org), based on his personal family experience and on professional community building skills acquired throughout his career.

-Marcelo has been active in Davos during the WEF since 2011 and other than WAY has been responsible for hosting four large scale events there in the last few years with more than 28 hours of programming in total.
+Marcelo has been active in Davos during the WEF for almost a decade and other than WAY, he has been responsible for hosting several large scale events there in the last few years with hundreds of hours of programming in total.

 He gave a TEDx talk on “Refugee Connectivity” and speaks frequently at major events hosted by private institutions and by International Organizations (UNHCR, WTO, etc).

-The WAY program is organized by a Swiss non-profit organization based on several partnerships:
+The WAY program is hosted by a Swiss non-profit organization and supported via several partnerships.